anonymous-soga/artifact/README.md

 	    4. url: url of a post or an issue
 3. Data for characteristics analysis
 	* The data for manual classification can be found in `post_popularity.csv` and `post_issue_difficulty.csv`
-	* post\_popularity includes 3,285 SO posts' view number, favorite number, score and answer number
+	* post\_popularity includes 6,590 SO posts' view number, favorite number, score and answer number
-	* post\_issue\_difficulty includes the following matrixs of 3,285 SO posts and 130 issues:
+	* post\_issue\_difficulty includes the following matrixs of 6,590 SO posts
+		1. ansRate,the percentage of questions of a category with at least one answer;
+  		2. acceptRate, the percentage of questions of a category that have accepted answers;
-		1. interval\_fir\_ans: median time interval to the first answer (issue comment), in second
+       		3. timeFA, the median time needed for questions of a category to receive the first answers, in hours;
-		2. interval\_acc\_ans: median time interval to the accepted answer (issue closure), in second
+	 	4. timeAA, the median time needed for questions of a category to receive the accepted answer, in hours;
-		3. body\_len: the sum of character numbers of the question (issue) description
+   		5. textSize, the average number of description characters for questions of a category.

 ## Script
 We implement the prediction models using Python with the scipy package